TwosHusbandS/Project-127/Installer/Info/SocialClubLaunch.md

 E --> F(Validate entitlement token and launch game)
 ```

 Now this worked fine (as designed) for many years.
 At some point, the latest social club was not compatible with old GTA versions and you needed to downgrade social club to launch downgraded GTA V.
 At some other point rockstar stopped verifying game ownership (entitlement) for old game  social club versions and gives you an error message about outdated socialclub / rockstar games launcher and tries to auto-update.
 To stop this from happening, people started putting steam in offline mode or launching GTA with the `-scOfflineOnly` command line argument.
 (Note: I actually do not know which of these issues came first, and cant be bothered investigating)

 ## The issues with that on old game versions:

-This is also fine and works as intended, but there are two small issues when you attempt to do an offline-launch on old (1.24 and 1.27) GTA V:
+There are two small issues when you attempt to do an offline-launch on old (1.24 and 1.27) GTA V:

 A)  Rockstar changed the algorithm for generating machine hash inside route 3 (around 2015)
 * Meaning even though route 3 is selected when you generate cfg.dat while connected to rockstar servers, and the same route 3 is selected when you do an offline launch, the **machine hashes generated are different**.